suomitek/suomitek-appboard/docs/user/using-an-OIDC-provider.md

   --set authProxy.additionalFlags="{-cookie-secure=false}"
 ```

-**Example 3: Authentication for Kubeapps on a GKE cluster**
+**Example 3: Authentication for Suomitek-appboard on a GKE cluster**

 Google Kubernetes Engine does not allow an OIDC IDToken to be used to authenticate requests to the managed API server, instead requiring the standard OAuth2 access token.
-For this reason, when deploying Kubeapps on GKE we need to ensure that
+For this reason, when deploying Suomitek-appboard on GKE we need to ensure that

 * The scopes required by the user to interact with cloud platform are included, and
-* The Kubeapps frontend uses the OAuth2 `access_key` as the bearer token when communicating with the managed Kubernetes API
+* The Suomitek-appboard frontend uses the OAuth2 `access_key` as the bearer token when communicating with the managed Kubernetes API

 Note that using the custom `google` provider here enables google to prompt the user for consent for the specific permissions requested in the scopes below, in a user-friendly way.
 You can also use the `oidc` provider but in this case the user is not prompted for the extra consent: